 Greenhouse Gas Reduction

 In 2018, we realized that emissions could be reduced in our Grocery gateway fleet by eliminating reefer trucks from our delivery routes.
 Our diesel emissions dropped by 13% in 2019 after making this change.

 Being a local company ourselves, we understand the importance of investing in and working with partners in our community.
 We strive to source from Ontarian and Canadian partners first.
 Today, 57% of our meat is sourced from Ontario.
 During peak growing seasons, 75% of our produce is sourced from Ontario farms.

 - WHAT WE'VE DONE -

-This year we improved our delivery totes.
-By doing so, the cardboard inserts we originally used to protect and separate your items during delivery became no longer needed.
-As a result we’ve prevented 520,000 cardboard inserts from being used and saved 3,400 trees.
+We've improved our delivery totes and by doing so, the cardboard inserts we originally used to protect and separate your items during delivery became no longer needed.
+As a result we’ve prevented over 520,000 cardboard inserts from being used and saved over 3,400 trees.
 Our delivery totes are now temperature controlled.
 This means the use of refrigerated trucks is no longer necessary, effectively decreasing our emissions and gas consumption.

 - WHAT WE'RE DOING -

 Our eco-friendly changes to delivery, like introducing our new Grocery Gateway Compostable Grocery Bag, is one of the first of many stops on our journey to Zero Waste, however it is not the final destination.
 You will continue to notice changes in how your order is packaged and delivered as we work diligently towards achieving a final solution that addresses all of your concerns and provides the best guest experience possible.